magento/knowledge-base/src/troubleshooting/general/live-search-displays-out-of-stock-products.md

 ## Issue

 Live Search displays search results regardless of the stock status settings in the admin.
-Even when the “Display Out-of-Stock Products” is set to **No**, the products are displayed.
+Even when the **Display Out-of-Stock Products** is set to *No*, the products are displayed.
 It results in the PLP error *We can’t find products matching the selection*.

 <ins>Steps to reproduce</ins>: